-Enjoy poke bowls at home anytime with this plant-based, vegan take on the beloved Hawaiian street fare.
-Perfect for meal prep and loaded with veggies, these vegan poke bowls are paired with a sweet soy ginger oil-free dressing.
+Enjoy this vegan poke bowl at home anytime with this plant-based, vegan take on the beloved Hawaiian street fare.
+Perfect for meal prep and loaded with veggies, these vegetarian poke bowls are paired with a sweet soy ginger oil-free dressing.

 If you love veggie sushi, poke bowls, cucumber avocado rolls, vegetable sushi rolls, fresh salads, the taste of the sea or just plain delicious food, you'll love poke bowls.